 January is a winter wonderland.
 Winter at it's finest can be found at Emerald Lake & Lake Louise.
 Banff and Canmore are also very much winter but tend to have less snow than if you travel further West.
 After the busyness of the holidays is over you'll find January to be gloriously peaceful and beautiful for those who love winter.
 With lots of options like horse drawn sleigh rides, hikes to frozen waterfalls and dog sledding January is a beautiful way to start the year in the mountains for those who love all things winter.
 I love the cozy and romantic feeling of winter weddings.

-February can be hard to predict.
+February is impossible to predict.
 We sometimes get a cold month that preserves our snow or it warms up with blue skies and we lose some of the heavy snow from our trees.
 Definitely winter still.

 May is starting to feel like spring.
 The lakes are too thin to stand on and you'll get some beautiful sunny days.
 Typically the lakes don't start to truly thaw until sometime between the 3rd week of May through to the first weeks of June depending on their location.
 If you want to be out on a canoe don't expect to do so until the end of May or even the beginning of June at Lake Louise.
 Emerald Lake often has the goal of putting out the canoes over the May Long Week-end but it's up to Mother Nature as to when that actually happens.